 - there are others suffering through the same circumstances.

-Group activities serve as a way to show the alcoholic it is possible to enjoy life without drinking.
+Group activities serve as a way to show it is possible to enjoy life without drinking.
 These activities can be very powerful motivators because alcoholics typically do not believe they can exist without alcohol, let alone enjoy their lives.

 When approached with the proper attitude, rehab can go a long way toward achieving long-term success in alcohol recovery.
 Combined with appropriate aftercare, the chances of success are even greater.